What Is Stamp Duty?

 How Has Stamp Duty Changed?

-On 8th July 2020, the Chancellor announced a stamp duty holiday for buyers purchasing a main property worth up to £500,000 before 31st March 2021.
+Originally announced on 8th July 2020, the Chancellor introduced a stamp duty holiday for buyers purchasing a main property worth up to £500,000, with the offer recently being extended until 30th June 2021.
 First-time buyers as well as those who are already on the property ladder are eligible for this tax relief.
 This means you could make significant savings of up to £15,000 if you buy a new home at this time.

 How Much Stamp Duty Will I Have to Pay?